A trust cannot deduct a terminal loss upon the disposition of depreciable property (the "property concerned") if the

 - The proceeds of disposition of the property concerned are deemed to be equal to the lesser of amounts A and B. Thus, if the property concerned is the last in the class, a terminal loss cannot be claimed.

-- The above-mentioned excess amount (amount by which the lesser of amounts A and B exceeds the proceeds of disposition of the property or its FMV, as applicable) is deemed to be the capital cost of hypothetical property that is deemed owned by the trust before the beginning of the taxation year in which this disposition occurs and that is in the same class as the property concerned.
+- The previously mentioned excess amount (the amount by which the lesser of amounts A and B exceeds the proceeds of disposition of the property or its FMV, as applicable) is deemed to be the capital cost of hypothetical property that is deemed owned by the trust before the beginning of the taxation year in which this disposition occurs and that is in the same class as the property concerned.
 Thus, the trust may claim capital cost allowance for the hypothetical property, without applying the half-year rule (50% reduction of the amount of capital cost allowance).
 The trust is entitled to such a deduction until the time that immediately precedes the earliest of the following events:

 - the trust or an affiliated person no longer owns or has a right to acquire the property concerned for a period of at least the following 30 days (unless the right is a guarantee, such as a mortgage);

 - the trust or an affiliated person ceases to use the property concerned for the purpose of earning income;